 A chat is a real-time communication between at least two people taking place on the Internet.
-According to digopaul, the term comes from English, where it means “to chat”.
+The term comes from English, where it means “to chat”.
 Originally, internet chats were purely text-based, today audio and video chats are also possible.

 - Communication in a chat can take place almost synchronously.

 - The first programs for text-based real-time communication between two people were developed as early as the early 1970s.

 - With the advent of so-called instant messengers (IM), the anonymity problem was partially defused.